archie-cm/Churn-Analysis-for-Bank-Customer/README.md

 * Make a business simulation from insights that calculate the increase in the conversion rate.

 **File Dictionaries**
-* [proof-of-concepts.ipynb](https://github.com/irfan-fadhlurrahman/online-shoppers-purchasing-intention/blob/main/proof-of-concepts.ipynb): this notebook contains all of project details, such as business understanding, exploratory data analysis & insights, data preprocessing and modeling.
+* [EDA_2Pendo (1).ipynb](https://github.com/archie-cm/churn-for-bank-customer/blob/main/EDA_2Pendo%20(1).ipynb): this notebook contains all of project details, such as business understanding, exploratory data analysis & insights, data preprocessing and modeling.
 * [presentation-appendix.ipynb](https://github.com/irfan-fadhlurrahman/online-shoppers-purchasing-intention/blob/main/presentation-appendix.ipynb): this notebook contains all data visualizations for presentation slides and the details of business simulation, a calculation of increased conversion rate after applying an actionable recommendation.
 * [Final Project Presentation Slides.pdf](https://github.com/irfan-fadhlurrahman/online-shoppers-purchasing-intention/blob/main/Final%20Project%20Presentation%20Slides.pdf): summary of the project.
-* [requirements.txt](https://github.com/irfan-fadhlurrahman/online-shoppers-purchasing-intention/blob/main/requirements.txt): list of used libraries with its version.

-**Folder Dictionaries**
-* Stage 0 - Stage 4: the progress of the project per each stage.
-* dataset: the original data from Kaggle and the data that has been preprocessed.